arq5x/lumpy-sv/README.md

 ```

 #### Running LUMPY
-LUMPY has two distinct workflows.
+LUMPY has two distinct execution alternatives.
 LUMPY Express is a simplified wrapper for standard analyses.
-LUMPY (traditional) is a more customizable workflow for advanced users and specialized experiments.
+LUMPY (traditional) is more customizable, for advanced users and specialized experiments.

 ##### LUMPY Express
 - Run LUMPY Express on a single sample